mrkkrp/zip/README.md

 the server.

-After much frustration with all these things I decided to avoid using of `LibZip`, because after all, this is not that sort of project that shouldn't be done in pure Haskell.
+After much frustration with all these things I decided to avoid using of `LibZip`, because after all, this is not that sort of a project that shouldn't be done in pure Haskell.
 By rewriting this in Haskell, I also can make it safer to use.

 ### zip-conduit